Epsilon Energy Ltd. (EPSN) Bundle

 Year established

-Epsilon Energy Ltd. was incorporated on July 21, 2005, under the laws of British Columbia, Canada.
+Epsilon Energy Ltd. was formally incorporated on July 21, 2005, initially under the laws of British Columbia, Canada.

 Original location

-While incorporated in Canada, the company established its principal executive offices in Houston, Texas, placing it strategically within a major energy hub.
+While the company was legally incorporated in Canada, it quickly established its principal executive offices in Houston, Texas, strategically placing itself within the central hub of the US energy industry.

 Founding team members